 On Day 3, the investor still opens the position, and the futures price moves up compared with the previous day.
-The investor shall gain profit for $(101.00 - 96.00) \times 10 = THB 50$.
+The investor shall gain profit for $(101.00 - 96.00) \times 10 = \text{THB } 50$.
 This amount shall be transferred to the investor's account.
 The balance of the account shall be THB 100.
 In the case that the balance of the margin account is higher than the maintenance margin, the investor can choose to withdraw the excess amount from the margin account (optional).

-From Table 4-5, if the investor opens the position till the sixth day and then offsets to close the position before the contract expires and if, on the sixth day, the investor closes the position by selling 10 existing futures contracts at THB 104 /share, the investor shall gain profit (loss) at $(104 - 103) \times 10 =$ THB 10.
+From Table 4-5, if the investor opens the position till the sixth day and then offsets to close the position before the contract expires and if, on the sixth day, the investor closes the position by selling 10 existing futures contracts at THB 104 /share, the investor shall gain profit (loss) at $(104 - 103) \times 10 = \text{THB} 10$.
 The broker shall transfer this amount to the investor's account and return all the total balances to the investor.
 Therefore, the investor shall receive THB 130.
 This profit (THB 10) comes from the long position during the fifth and sixth days only.
-The retained profit from the first day to the day of closing position shall be THB 40, calculated from the price difference of the opening and closing price $(104 - 100) \times 10 =$ THB40 or the price difference of the account 130 - (50 + 40) = THB 40.
+The retained profit from the first day to the day of closing position shall be THB 40, calculated from the price difference of the opening and closing price $(104 - 100) \times 10 = \text{THB} 40$ or the price difference of the returned money in the account and the total money the investor has transferred to the account 130 - (50 + 40) = THB 40.